inbo/coding-club/docs/gettingstarted.md

 ## Tips and tricks

-__The power of TAB button__: When writing code in Rstudio, you can use the TAB button to autocomplete variables and function names!
+__The power of TAB button__: When writing code in Rstudio, you can use the TAB keyboard-button to autocomplete variables and function names!

 __No more `setwd`__: By using the Rstudio projects, you no longer need to use `setwd()`, or full file paths inside `read_csv()`-like functions.
 Instead, you can use a _relative file path_, e.g. `read_csv("data/mydatafile.csv)` instead of `read_csv("C://users/AnakinSkywalker/Documents/coding-club/data/mydatafile.csv)`.
 As such, it becomes much easier to share your code with others (having another folder structure on their computer).
 In case you need to refer to a parent folder using relative links, use two dots `../folder-name` to go up one folder level.
 Don't forget the power of the TAB button as well, as Rstudio will autocomplete file/folder names as well.